Click the logo to go back to the main page

 * * * *

-Jamaica planters and economic history:
+planters and

 Little help is offered by the chaotic state of the records of the Scots Darien Company.
 However, a long search remains - there is no easy way to explain why John Campbell Black River became the first Campbell settling on Jamaica.